rbrastad/starter-coreui/README.md

 ## Livereload

 Livereload is by default installed when running "dev".
-Changes done to sass or react files will automatically force a refresh on the web page.
+Changes done to sass or react files will automatically force a refresh in the web browser.
 The files needed for livereload is automatically added to the javasccript bundle in dev mode.

 ## Compatibility